Christ-Mind-Teachings/cmi-wom/_early/holyr.md

 no condemnation!
 You may have made a wrong choice yesterday or ten thousand lifetimes ago.
 It doesn't matter!
-Now, in every now, the same freedom is presented to you that was with you, in the wholeness of your mind before all of creation of arose.
+Now, in every now, the same freedom is presented to you that was with you, in the wholeness of your mind before all of creation arose.
 The same opportunity to choose love instead of fear.
 And you can practice it, it's perfectly safe.
 Give it a try.
 See if it fits.

 Now that doesn't mean you have to set up circumstances so people become angry